Do you want the benefits of real estate investing but not the time and stress associated with managing a physical rental property?

 Most properties are already rented when you buy an individual property through Roofstock, so you can start earning cash flow on the day you close.
 In addition, Roofstock provides property management services, alleviating one of the most significant headaches associated with real estate ownership.

-Their easy-to-use platform allows you the filer through multiple properties based on your requirements.
+Their easy-to-use platform allows you the filter through multiple properties based on your requirements.

 The main downside is that you are still buying a property, and the associated costs are much higher than investing in REITs or a crowdfunding company like Groundfloor.